beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

 ```
    iii.
 Now you can run weight_tracker.py, step on the scale, step off the scale, choose your name, and your weight will be sent to your spreadsheet!

+## Possible issues

+i.
+The biggest issue we faced, by far, was dealing with the quality of the wires from the load cell sensors.
+The fact that they were so flimsy and small, made it incredibly difficult to solder or even to try and incorporate a breadboard.
+We highly recommend taking the time to strengthen the wires by soldering them to the solid core wires.
+Although it took us a few hours to do, it eliminated so much frustration that we had with the other wires.

+ii.
+Figuring out the correct GPIO pinout was a bit confusing because many guides suggested slightly different pinouts.
+The link we chose to follow actually showed the hx711 board hooked up to the pi, so this gave us the most confidence that it would work for us.

+iii.
+Any digital scale should work.
+Don’t second guess yourself, as long as it’s digital then it’s fine.

+iv.You CANNOT test this set up with just one load cell sensor with three wires coming out of it.
+That will not be compatible with the hx711 board.
+Hence, you wont be able to test anything until all four sensors are connected to the combinator board.

+v.
+An easily fixed but hard to recognize problem that plagued us for a while was just that some female-female wires are just no good.
+So before you go an resolder everything and fiddle around with different wiring schemes, try replacing your female-female wires with fresh ones.